 Read on how to remove HDStreamSearch manually from your computer, follow the step-by-step removal instructions provided below.
 In case the manual removal does not get rid of the hijacker redirect and its files completely, you should search for and remove any leftovers with an advanced anti-malware tool.
 Such a program can keep your computer safe in the future.

 - Guide 1: How to Remove HDStreamSearch Redirect from Windows.

-- Guide 2: Get rid of HDStreamSearch Redirect from Mac OS X.
+- Guide 2: Get rid of HDStreamSearch Redirect on Mac OS X.

-- Guide 3: Remove HDStreamSearch Redirect from Google Chrome.
+- Guide 3: Remove HDStreamSearch Redirect in Google Chrome.

 - Guide 4: Erase HDStreamSearch Redirect from Mozilla Firefox.

 - Guide 5: Uninstall HDStreamSearch Redirect from Microsoft Edge.